-This black and grey-themed interface will be accessible from the Control Centre and will come in handy if you want to use your phone at night without being blinded by a stark white backlight.
+This black and grey-theme will be accessible from the Control Centre, and comes in handy if you want to use your phone at night without being blinded by a stark white backlight.

-Diving into the iOS 13 beta, there are a number of new wallpapers to choose from (four in total), all of which come in both a light and dark version.
+Diving into the iOS 13 beta, there are four new reactive wallpapers to choose from which come in both a light and dark version.
 If you’d rather use your own wallpaper, there’s also a new toggle within the display settings menu called ‘Dark Appearance Dims Wallpaper’, which pushes the contrast on your chosen wallpaper image to better complement iOS’ new darker hues.

 Elsewhere is dark mode, widgets also adopt a darker backdrop, while bright text in apps like Notes, Calendar, Messages, Photos and Music all take on a red hue and their respective backdrops switch to true black.
 The native iOS keyboard also embraces a black/grey palette too.